 Similar to religious or other cultural groups, some conversations within the African American community need to be held in a setting directed at a specific audience.
 Social groups in high schools and on college campuses, like black student unions, are important for African Americans to discuss issues like discrimination and racism they face in their own lives without the intrusion of white observers who live a totally different experience.

 The deck is stacked in favor of whites

-Institutional racism is prejudice and bigotry against certain groups that many believe it is ingrained in the way society functions.
-Discrimination against white people might exist in America to an extent, but not in the same way that institutions, such as schools, employers and housing authorities, have discriminated against other minorities.
-Not to mention cases of police brutality are significantly higher against blacks than whites.
+Institutional racism is prejudice and bigotry against certain groups that many believe is ingrained in the way society functions.
+Discrimination against white people might exist in America to an extent, but not in the same way that institutions, such as schools, employers and housing authorities, have discriminated against other minorities – and still do today.
+Not to mention cases of police brutality are significantly higher against blacks than whites, as the George Floyd protests highlighted.
 Plus, white Americans benefitted more from separate-but-equal school systems and have less frequently experienced housing discrimination.
 A Harvard University study shows that labor discrimination still exists in the job market, with white people still more likely to be hired even for low-wage jobs.